About the Special Operations Warrior Foundation

 3. Are all children of fallen Special Operations personnel eligible for college tuition/fees through the bill?
 Answer: Not all children are eligible.
 The new bill provides expanded benefits to the children of service members who lost their lives post Sept.
 11, 2001.
 Those children, who lost a parent prior to the conflict in Iraq or Afghanistan in an earlier conflict or training accident, do not qualify for the Fry Scholarship.

-7. Are students eligible for both the chapter 35 and the post 9-11 GI Bill?
-Answer: No.
+7. Are students eligible for both the Chapter 35 and the post 9-11 GI Bill?
+Answer: Yes, however, they cannot be used at the same time.

 11. What is the Yellow Ribbon Program?
 Answer: Participating colleges and universities provide up to 50% of the additional costs for students paying out of state residence rates.
 The VA matches the amount the college provides.
 The decision to participate is up to each college and university.